negahama/NegahamaOrg.CodePrism/README.md

 ## 🔗 Release Notes

+### 1.4.4 - November 13, 2024

+I combined the code-anchor link and the 1+1 link to make it the [adaptive link](#copy-adaptive-link)

 ### 1.4.3 - November 12, 2024

 fixed the bug about movement of issue's position

 ### 1.4.2 - November 12, 2024

-fixed the bug about movement of issue's position modify to show only specific range(also known as fragment) when hover tooltip is shown
+- fixed the bug about movement of issue's position
+- modify to show only specific range(also known as fragment) when hover tooltip is shown

 ### 1.4.1 - November 11, 2024